Shynixn/PatreonPostApi/README.md

 ### Step 3 — Configure the CLI

+The CLI contains an non-interactive mode for automations and an interactive, guided mode for basic operations.
+The guide here uses the interactive mode, but you should consider using the non-interactive mode in most scenarious.

+For the full CLI reference, non interactive, see the [CLI documentation](papoa.docs/CLI.md) and [Test examples](papoa.docs/TEST.md)

+---

 Open the interactive version of the CLI by just starting the downloaded CLI without any arguments.

 e.g. for windows, double click the `papoa-win-x64.exe` file